Danielskry/gen-ai-glossary/docs_src/README.md

 Prefer a dry run first? `python scripts/glossary.py generate --dry-run`

 ## How to help improve the glossary
-1. Add or modify entries in `data/terms.json`, making sure aliases and sources are solid.
+1. Add or modify entries in `data/terms.json`, including aliases and reliable references.
-2. Re-run the commands from the Quick start section (`validate`, `generate`, `publish_docs.py`) so Markdown and `docs/` stay in sync.
+2. Re-run the Quick start commands (`python scripts/glossary.py validate`, `python scripts/glossary.py generate`, and `python scripts/publish_docs.py`) so Markdown and `docs/` reflect your edits.
-3. Double-check Git diff for unintended changes, then commit the JSON, generated Markdown, and built `docs/`.
+3. Review the Git diff and commit the JSON, generated Markdown, and refreshed `docs/` site.
-4. Open a pull request with a short note on the motivation or source quality, and tag anything that needs review.
+4. Open a pull request with a brief note on the motivation or source quality.

 The CI checks ensure that generated files match the source of truth, so builds stay consistent.